Thank U, Next: Release and promotion

 Thank U, Next was released worldwide on February 8, 2019, by Republic Records, five months and 22 days after Sweetener, which was released on August 17, 2018.
 On releasing the album so soon after her previous offering, Grande said she dreamed of putting out music like a rapper does and break "certain standards that pop women are held to that men aren't."
 Tired of previous release strategies used for her records, she explained: "'Bruh, I just want to fucking talk to my fans and sing and write music and drop it the way these boys do.
 Why do they get to make records like that and I don't?'
 So I do and I did and I am, and I will continue to."

 The album cover art, shot by Alfredo Flores, shows Grande laying upside-down on the floor with the album title painted on her neck.
 The digital edition cover features a pink border, whilst the physical edition features a black border.

 Tour

 On October 25, 2018, Grande officially announced the Sweetener World Tour, in promotion of both Thank U, Next and Sweetener.
-The tour began on March 18, 2019, with the first leg consisting of 50 shows across North America.
-The second leg of the tour began on August 17, 2019, consisting of 30 shows across Europe.
-The third leg of the tour visited 18 cities across North America and finished in Inglewood, California at The Forum.
-Normani and Social House were announced as the opening acts for the first leg of the tour.
+The tour began on March 18, 2019, and concluded on December 22, 2019.
+Normani and Social House were opening acts for the first leg of the tour.